ariebovenberg/whenever/docs/overview.rst

 Adding/subtracting takes into account timezone changes (e.g. daylight saving time) according to industry standard RFC 5545.
 This means:

-- Exact time units (hours, minutes, and seconds) account for DST changes, but "nominal" units (days, months, years) do not.
+- Precise time units (hours, minutes, and seconds) account for DST changes, but calendar units (days, months, years) do not.
   The expectation is that rescheduling a 10am appointment "a day later" will still be at 10am, even after DST changes.
 - Units are added from largest (year) to smallest (microsecond).
-  This means that adding a month to January 31st will result in February 28th or 29th, depending on the year.

 .. seealso::